-Tretinoin is a topical retinoid -- a derivative of vitamin A that’s widely used in skincare.
-It works by speeding up the rate at which your body replaces old skin cells with new ones -- a process that’s referred to as skin cell turnover.
+Tretinoin is a topical retinoid — a derivative of vitamin A that’s widely used in skincare.
+It works by speeding up the rate at which your body replaces old skin cells with new ones — a process that’s referred to as skin cell turnover.

-By increasing your body’s skin cell turnover speed, tretinoin helps the newer, lower layers of the epidermis make the way to the surface.
+By increasing your body’s skin cell turnover speed, tretinoin helps the newer, lower layers of the epidermis make their way to the surface.
 You can almost think of it as a fast-forward button that helps your body refresh your skin more frequently than it normally would.

 Tretinoin prevents acne by helping your body get rid of old skin cells, which can become trapped inside hair follicles with oil, at a faster pace.
 This makes it less likely that you’ll develop acne due to sebum (oil) and skin cell buildup.

-On its own, tretinoin does not kill bacteria, meaning that while it’s effective in combination with an antibiotic, it’s usually not enough to completely treat cystic acne independently.
+On its own, tretinoin does not kill bacteria, meaning that, while it’s effective in combination with an antibiotic, it’s usually not enough to completely treat cystic acne independently.

 Our guide to prescription acne medication goes into more detail about the medications used to treat severe, recurring cystic acne.
-On the whole, most doctors recommend a combination of tretinoin (or a similar topical or oral retinoid) and an antibiotic.
+On the whole, doctors often recommend a combination of tretinoin (or a similar topical or oral retinoid) and an antibiotic.

 For most people, antibiotics are prescribed for a short period of time to kill bacteria and clear up cystic acne, while tretinoin is usually prescribed for long-term acne treatment and prevention.